firebase/genkit/docs/dotprompt.md

 });
 ```

-Note that because the input schema declared the theme property to be optional
+Note that because the input schema declared the `theme` property to be optional
-and provided a default, you could have passed an empty object to generate, and
+and provided a default, you could have passed an empty object to `generate()`,
-the prompt would have resolved using the default value.
+and the prompt would have resolved using the default value.

 Handlebars templates also support some limited logical constructs.
 For example,
 as an alternative to providing a default, you could define the prompt using